-Instagram is a valuable social channel for image-driven campaigns.
+Our current favorite here at Ecanvasser HQ.
+It's a valuable social channel for image-driven campaigns.
 If your story can be told visually or has a strong visual component, consider integrating Instagram into your Facebook and Twitter content strategies.
 Instagram is growing in popularity rapidly thanks to its story feature, something which will be familiar to the Snapchat users.
 You can post quick video updates directly to your users to access any time within a 24hr window.

 Political organizations that we have been particularly impressed with on Instagram of late are Venstredk and the fdp party, this is largely due to their consistency and we can say from experience that to make this a successful channel, consistency is what is needed.

 - Use the story feature to help build your confidence in front of the camera.
 I find this great especially if you are still trying to solidify your online identity.

 - You control the content and tone - so use appropriately and always consider your audience.